giacecco/bbsub/README.md

 ## Notes
 Words shorter than three characters and included in a pre-defined set of stopwords are ignored.
 The list of stopwords is sourced from [package 'tm'](http://cran.r-project.org/web/packages/tm/index.html) in R.

+The picture is courtesy of [Charlie Swinbourne.com's blog](http://charlieswinbourne.com/2011/10/18/attacking-the-bbc-on-live-subtitles-doesnt-do-deaf-people-any-favours/).